Senior Leadership Team

 Dr. Rachel McClements serves as Chief Operating Officer at Five Acres and is responsible and accountable for the administration, coordination, development, and implementation of all agency operational activities.
 As a result-oriented executive, she provides the leadership, management, and vision necessary to ensure each department is working towards achieving the agency’s strategic targets and objectives.
 Her constructive and energetic style provides effective, inspiring leadership that promotes a culture of high-performing teams who value learning and a commitment to quality.
 Rachel also serves as the Chief Clinical Officer and is responsible for the direction and management of the agency’s overall clinical and mental health service delivery, steering the organization in the development and maintenance of effective therapeutic practices.
 As a licensed clinical psychologist, she is an invited speaker to conferences and workshops throughout the United States.
 Dr. McClements received her B.Sc. in England and her M.A. and doctorate from Alliant University (formerly California School of Professional Psychology).
 Back to top.

-Sue became Board Chair for Five Acres in 2020.
+Sue was the former Board Chair for Five Acres from 2020 through 2024.
 She began volunteering at various Five Acres charity events over a decade ago and became a member of the Program Committee.
 Sue joined the Board in 2014 and has served as Sponsorship Chair for the 2014 and 2015 Five Acres Annual Galas.
-Most recently Sue serves on the Nominating Committee.
+Most recently, Sue serves on the Nominating Committee.
 She is very passionate about Five Acres and the services they provide to promote permanency, safety, and wellbeing for children and families.

 Sue is the Chief Marketing Officer for Hub International, California.
 She joined HUB in September of 2019, having spent over 30 years working for insurance carriers, including Travelers and Allianz serving in various claims and underwriting leadership roles.